karaoak/TiAndroidShadow/readme.md

 ```

 ### Sample
-See the example folder for a working example.
+See the example folder for a working app example.

 ### Preview